Stepping up your greens game?

 3 - Swiss Chard

-Enter Swiss chard, also doing a double gig as rainbow chard when it feels fancy with those colorful stems.
+Enter Swiss chard (Beta vulgaris subsp. cicla), also doing a double gig as rainbow chard when it feels fancy with those colorful stems.

-Substitute wise, it’s a straight swap.
-If you’re digging through a recipe and it’s shouting for mustard greens, just match it up cup for cup with Swiss chard.
+If you're digging through a recipe and it's shouting for mustard greens, just match it up cup for cup with Swiss chard - and if you're adding cheese, consider Swiss-friendly cheese substitutes for cooking.

 If the recipe tells you to tear your mustard greens into bite-sized pieces, do the same with your chard.
 Trust me; it's going to slip into your dish and make itself right at home.